AAbushady/sillytavern-to-sharegpt/README.md

 # SillyTavern To ShareGPT

-A node.js script to convert SillyTavern chat logs into ShareGPT format!
+A node.js script to convert SillyTavern chat logs into ShareGPT format and other formats for LLM fine-tuning!

 ## How To Use